According to Acts, Jesus’s appearing to Paul on the road to Damascus physically impacted those who were traveling with

 This is relevant because Acts says Jesus appeared to Paul, and a mere mental vision of Jesus is not an appearance (meaning the author of Acts is inept).

-The Greek “optasia” philologically denotes a denotes a non-physical experience.
+The Greek “optasia” philologically denotes a non-physical experience.
 (See full article here.)
-This is relevant because Acts 26:19 reports Paul saying “I did not prove obedient to the heavenly vision [optasia]” and the “heavenly vision” was Jesus himself (or the nature of his appearance).
+This is relevant because Acts 26:19 reports Paul saying, “I did not prove obedient to the heavenly vision [optasia]” and the “heavenly vision” was Jesus himself (or the nature of his appearance).